 First Author, Year Trial Name Outcome of Interest Bias due to deviation from intended intervention (assignment to the intervention)?
 Bias due to missing data?
 Bias in measurement of outcomes?
 Comments Bias in selection of reported result?
-Overall Rating Comments Mahmoudi, 2019 44 NA Health outcomes No Information Low Medium Authors measured incident dementia, anxiety, depression, and injurious fall rates by limiting data to participants with no diagnosis claims for these conditions one year prior to a HL diagnosis.
-Diagnostic codes may Low Poor High risk of confounding (measured and unmeasured), selection bias, intervention classification bias, and measurement bias. not have fully captured people who were free of these conditions before receiving a HL diagnosis.
+Overall Rating Comments Mahmoudi, 2019 43 NA Health outcomes No Information Low Authors measured incident dementia, anxiety, depression, and injurious fall rates by limiting data to participants with no diagnosis claims for these conditions one year prior to a HL diagnosis.
+Diagnostic codes may not have fully captured people who were free of these conditions before receiving an HL diagnosis.
+Low Poor High risk of confounding (measured and unmeasured), selection bias, intervention classification bias, and measurement bias.